Thinkwise/docs/docs/sf/subjects.md

 ![](../assets/sf/image167.png)

-Figure 119: Overview of a 'Grid' within 'Components' for a selected table
+*Overview of a 'Grid' within 'Components' for a selected table*

 ##### Sequence of fields